krisives/csgo-scavenge/README.md

 # Installation

-Download the .zip file from Github.
+Download the [release zip file](https://github.com/krisives/csgo-scavenge/archive/master.zip) file from Github.
 It contains a few things:

 * The `scavenge.amx` plugin which you can install into your `addons/sourcemod/plugins/` directory.